Lessons · Beginner Guide

 Explore the chord library to discover variations like sus2, sus4, and add9 shapes that add colour to your playing.

-Use our Chord Diagram Maker to visualise any new chord you encounter, and our Chord Practice tool to build the muscle memory you need to switch between them effortlessly.
+Use our Chord Diagram Maker to visualise any new chord you encounter, our Chord Library to browse 800+ shapes across every key, and our Chord Practice tool to build the muscle memory you need to switch between them effortlessly.